I conduct research in the areas of Industrial Organization, Inverse Reinforcement Learning, and Reinforcement Learning.

 Inverse Reinforcement Learning with Conditional Choice Probabilities https://arxiv.org/abs/1709.07597

 We make an important connection to existing results in econometrics to describe an alternative formulation of inverse reinforcement learning (IRL).
 In particular, we describe an algorithm using Conditional Choice Probabilities (CCP), which are maximum likelihood estimates of the policy estimated from expert demonstrations, to solve the IRL problem.
 Using the language of structural econometrics, we re-frame the optimal decision problem and introduce an alternative representation of value functions due to (Hotz and Miller 1993).
 In addition to presenting the theoretical connections that bridge the IRL literature between Economics and Robotics, the use of CCPs also has the practical benefit of reducing the computational cost of solving the IRL problem.
 Specifically, under the CCP representation, we show how one can avoid repeated calls to the dynamic programming subroutine typically used in IRL.
 We show via extensive experimentation on standard IRL benchmarks that CCP-IRL is able to outperform MaxEnt-IRL, with as much as a 5x speedup and without compromising on the quality of the recovered reward function.

 Applied Micro Research

 Published in Vol. 55, No. 4, November 2014, International Economic Review

 This paper develops an approach for identifying and estimating the distribution of valuations in ascending auctions where an indeterminate number of bidders have an unknown number of bidding opportunities.
-While the model may have multiple equilibria, we exploit the fact that every equilibrium strategy is undominated to obtain identification.
+To finesse the complications for identification and estimation due to multiple equilibria, our empirical analysis is based on the fact that bidders play undominated strategies in every equilibrium.
 We apply the model to a monthly financial market in which local banks compete for deposit securities.
 This market features frequent jump bidding and winning bids well above the highest losing bid, suggesting standard empirical approaches for ascending auctions may not be suitable.
 We find that frictions are costly both for revenue and allocative efficiency.

 In this paper I empirically investigate prediction markets for binary options (Arrow-Debreu securities) for political events.